rajshah6/rajshah6/README.md

 # 👋 Hey!
 I'm **Raj Shah**
-I'm a Full Stack Developer and Computer Science student at the University of Waterloo.
+I'm a Full Stack Developer and Web Designer!

 I'm passionate about developing **innovative solutions** to real-world challenges.
 I focus on using **cutting-edge technologies** to build projects that matter.
 I have a growing interest in **machine learning**, **cryptography**, and **full-stack development**!